DoorDash is America’s biggest food delivery platform with over 65% market share, and globally, the world’s 2nd biggest.

 Machine Learning

-This is the reason that different customers are able to see different restaurants and their menus on their home screen, fully customized and tailor-made as per their historical data, and their behavior analysis.
+This is the reason that different customers are able to see different restaurants and their menus on their home screen, fully customized and tailor-made as per their historical data and their behaviour analysis.

 Related: How much does it cost to build a food delivery app like GrubHub?